What's New in 2.0

 Inventory ID replaces domain and app

 The inventoryId field has been available and recommended for some time and is now the preferred way to identify a property.
-Domain and app are no longer supported as separate fields.

 Don’t use Measure for GMP or Climate Shield